CSC 236: Data Structures Website, Berea College

 - Discuss the first lab, L0: ASCII-Art

 - Work to complete, then download, and submit Teamwork T01: Visual Studio, Github, and ASCII Art.
-It is due by 8 am on Wednesday, January 21.
+It is due by noon on Monday.

 Day 2: Outside of class

-- Read Chapters 3, 4,and 5 in C++ for Python Programmers for a potential reading quiz on Wednesday.
+- Read Chapters 3, 4,and 5 in C++ for Python Programmers for a potential reading quiz on Monday.
 Be sure to go through the Moodle link to get full credit.
-Due at 8 am on Wednesday, January 21.
+Due at noon on Monday.

 - Read L0: ASCII-Art.
 This is an individual Lab.
-The first milestone is due Friday, January 23 at 8 am.
-The final completion milestone of the lab is due Monday, January 26 at 8 am.
+The first milestone is due Friday, January 23 at noon.
+The final completion milestone of the lab is due Monday, January 26 at noon.

-- Don’t procrastinate on A01: Interview with a CSC 236 TA, which is due Wednesday, January 28 at 8 am.
+- Don’t procrastinate on A01: Interview with a CSC 236 TA, which is due Wednesday, September 2 at noon.
 You can do this at any time before then, but it is best to schedule it at your convenience rather than waiting until the last minute.

 Day 1: In class